-Embezzlement is a form of theft and it is usually charged as theft.
-What makes embezzlement different from other types of theft or larceny is that it involves a betrayal of trust or duty.
-These thieves do not need to break into homes or threaten people at gunpoint or even pick a single pocket.
-Embezzlers use their relationships and positions of trust to commit their crimes.
+Embezzlement is a form of theft crime and it is usually charged as theft.
+What makes embezzlement charges different from other types of theft or larceny is that it involves a betrayal of trust or duty.
+These thieves do not need to break into homes, threaten people at gunpoint, or even pick a single pocket.
+Embezzlers use their relationships and positions of trust to commit their crimes for personal gain.

 According to the Association of Certified Fraud Examiners (ACFE), embezzlement costs companies and taxpayers millions of dollars.
 Most victims are actually for-profit companies, but individuals and smaller organizations can be targeted also.
-More than half of the victims never recover any of the money that was lost.
+More than half of the victims never recover any of the money or stolen property that was lost.

-This article defines embezzlement and looks at what prosecutors need to prove to convict someone of this crime.
-It also provides examples of high-profile embezzlement crimes.
+This article defines embezzlement and looks at what prosecutors need to prove to obtain an embezzlement conviction beyond a reasonable doubt.
+It also provides examples of high-profile embezzlement cases and why having a criminal defense attorney is important if you have been charged with an embezzlement crime and are facing jail time.

 Definition of Embezzlement

-Every state has a slightly different definition.
+Every state has a slightly different definition of embezzlement and where it fits in that state's theft crime laws.
 Consider Rhode Island's embezzlement (larceny) statute.

 First, it defines the types of people who have a position of trust.
 This is not an exclusive list, but it provides guidance for interpreting what is meant by this phrase: